luxonis/depthai-hardware/docs/source/pages/BW1098OAK.rst

 Overview
 ********

-The OAK-D baseboard has three on-board cameras which implement stereo and RGB vision, piped directly into the DepthAI SoM for depth and AI processing.
+The OAK-D baseboard has three on-board cameras which implement stereo and RGB vision, piped directly into the OAK SoM for depth and AI processing.
 The data is then output to a host via USB 3.1 Gen1 (Type-C).

 Hardware specifications